Home Investigative Reports Arbitrary Detention and Torture are a Systemic Oppression Policy in Northwestern Syria

 1. Executive Summary

 In 2018, Turkey launched a military offensive into Syria’s Kurdish-majority city of Afrin.
 The offensive, code-named ‘Operation Olive Branch’ in reference to a symbol of peace, brought no peace.
 The offensive resulted in serious human rights abuses including arbitrary arrest, torture, and ill-treatment.
-These abuses were verified by the testimonies of 40 victims who were arrested by Syrian armed opposition groups and Turkish forces.
+These abuses were verified by the testimonies of 40 victims who were arrested by Syrian armed opposition groups, affiliated with the Syrian National Coalition, and Turkish forces.

 The arrest cases documented were of 25 young males, 15 young women, including a baby girl, as well as elderly men and women.
 Among those arrested were six Arabs.
 The rest were Kurds, among them Yazidis.
 According to the 40 testimonies we heard, several entities are responsible for the arrests made in Afrin: